20 Best Things to Do in Rancho Cucamonga, CA

 However, the views at the summit are truly breathtaking and worth the strenuous trek.

-Winter is also a great time to visit the mountain’s slopes, are there are tons of opportunities for skiing and snowboarding.
+Winter is also a great time to visit the mountain’s slopes, as there are tons of opportunities for skiing and snowboarding.

 Final Thoughts